Kojiki: Manuscripts

 The Shinpukuji-bon manuscript (1371–1372) is the oldest existing manuscript.
 While divided into the Ise branch, it is actually a mixture of the two branches.
 The monk Ken'yu based his copy on Ōnakatomi Sadayo's copy.
 In 1266, Sadayo copied volumes one and three but did not have access to the second volume.
 Finally, in 1282, he obtained access to the second volume through a Urabe-branch manuscript that he used to transcribe.

 Structure

-The Kojiki contains various songs and poems.
-While the historical records and myths are written in a form of the Chinese language, the songs are written in Old Japanese with the Man'yōgana writing system, which uses Chinese characters only phonetically.
+The Kojiki recounts the mythological creation of Japan, the genealogy of the Japanese gods (kami), and the histories of the semi-legendary early emperors of Japan.
+Its narrative portions also contain dozens of short songs and poems (uta), often spoken by gods, heroes, or early rulers.
+The book is written mostly in Classical Chinese, although the songs are written in Old Japanese using man'yōgana, a system where Chinese characters were used purely phonetically to represent the syllables of Old Japanese.

 Sections

 The Kojiki is divided into three parts: the Kamitsumaki (上巻, "upper volume"), the Nakatsumaki (中巻) and the Shimotsumaki (下巻).